FREE Templates for Lucy Boston Patchwork of the Crosses (POTC) – Part 3

 Whenever you use templates, use ones without seam allowances so you don’t have to sew dot-to-dot.

-I position the fabric wrong side up on the ironing board when the designs show well enough for fussy cutting, as shown in Part 2.
-However, if it is necessary to position the templates on the right side for fussy cutting, you will need to peel them off, re-position on the wrong side and re-press, so you can mark the sewing lines with a mechanical pencil.
+I position the fabric on the wrong side up on the ironing board when the designs show well enough for fussy cutting, as shown in Part 2.
+However, if it is necessary to position the templates on the right side for fussy cutting, you will need to peel them off, reposition them on the wrong side, and repress so you can mark the sewing lines with a mechanical pencil.

-That is a little extra work but it is still faster and easier than basting and whip-stitching for English Paper Piecing.
+Although that is a little extra work, it is still faster and easier than basting and whip-stitching for English Paper Piecing.

 Any shape you cut with FP templates can be used with shapes you print with Inklingo.